 - Two references from academic staff who have taught you on your current or most recent degree.

 - The University will accept professional references if you have been out of higher education for over two years.
 These must be submitted by your current or most recent line manager.
 Please note that personal references, such as those from family and friends, are not acceptable.

-- Please note: If your qualification documents are not in your current name please also provide evidence of your change of name.
-This can be uploaded in the same file as the certificate or transcript, within the application system.
+- Please note: if any of your qualification documents are not in your current name, you will also need to provide evidence of your change of name.
+This can be uploaded in the same file as your qualification documents within the application system.

-For an application to study to be complete and considered by the Centre, applicants must ensure they have completed all of the following:
+For an application to be complete and ready to be considered by the CDT, applicants must ensure they have completed all of the following: